Growth of a population of bacteria in a dynamical hostile environment: Some properties of dependent oriented percolation

 Having in mind an accurate study of certain particle systems, it could be interesting to have estimates on the density of bi-infinite points in the dependent oriented percolation.
 Thus, we define

 \begin{coro} Let $M>1$.
 There exist $q_0<1$ and positive constants $A,B,\theta,\beta$ such that for each $\chi\in\mathcal{C}_d(M,q_0)$, we have

 \end{coro}

 For instance, those estimates allow to study the large deviations of the asymptotic shape of the contact process~\cite{GM-contact-gd}.
-Considering Theorem~\ref{notreLSS}, Lemma~\ref{lineairegamma} will easily follow from the independent case. \begin{lemme} We consider independent directed percolation on $\Zd \times \N$.
-There exist positive constants $A,B,\theta,\beta$ and $p<1$ such that for every $x,y \in \Zd$,
+Considering Theorem~\ref{notreLSS}, Lemma~\ref{lineairegamma} will easily follow from the independent case.
+We define